MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/player-data/stats-leaderboards/event-based/config/live-stats-eb-portal.md

 This article describes the procedures for adding and changing stat rules in the Partner Center service configuration for a title.
 Player stats are created and updated according to the stat rules triggered when a game sends events to the Xbox Live service.

 For an intro to Xbox Live service configuration, see [Xbox Live service configuration](https://docs.microsoft.com/gaming/xbox-live/xbox-live-service-configuration).
-For an intro to data platform 2013, see [How the event-based player data platform works](../live-how-data-platform-works.md).
+For an intro to the event-based Data platform, see [How the event-based player data platform works](../live-how-data-platform-works.md).

 Sections in this article: